adebimpecole/calculator-app-main/README.md

 ### What I learned

-I learnt how to the function of the Function() method and how to use it.
+I learnt about the Function() fuction and how to use it.
 I also learnt how to download fonts and apply them to my document.

 ```css
 @font-face {